WITS Reads 8 September 2020

 "reading allows people to feel all aspects of the human experience more deeply", Oprah

 We focus on women in technology and science, and lean a little towards Ireland's on-going contribution to knowledge development.
 That might mean biographies, such as, exploring the work of Irish scientist or it might mean related fiction, such as the classic sci-fi novels by Octavia E Butler.
 Either way you’ll participate in the choice.
 In the past in Cork and Dublin we've read along with STEMMinist Book Club led by Jane O'Hara and we'll continue to include their recommended reads in our choices.

 We'll get together around once a month.
 The plan is to sit down face-to-face every second month in Dublin city center, and every alternative month via video conferencing.
 The suggested schedule is the first Tuesday in every month at 8pm.
-However we'll start on 23 June 2020 with virtual meeting.

 What We'll Talk About